comsa33/openforticlient-vpn/README.md

 ### Connecting to VPN

+There are multiple ways to connect to VPN:
-1. Click the "VPN: Disconnected" icon in the status bar to connect using the active profile
+1. Click the "VPN: Disconnected" icon in the status bar to toggle using the active profile
+2. Click the play (▶) icon in the Profile Explorer title bar to connect using the active profile
+3. When connected, click the stop (■) icon in the Profile Explorer title bar to disconnect
-2. Alternatively, right-click on a profile in the profile explorer and select "Connect to Profile"
+4. Right-click on a profile in the profile explorer and select "Connect to Profile"
-3. Enter your password when prompted (or use a saved password)
+5. Enter your password when prompted (or use a saved password)
-4. The status bar will show the connection status and the active profile name
+6. The status bar and profile explorer will show the connection status with visual indicators

 ### Saving Passwords